Origin: Ilam, Nepal

 Certifications: USDA Organic, Rainforest Alliance Certified

-Nepali Green Pearl: A vegetal and fresh Himalayan green tea rolled into tight pearls that release complex tastes over multiple infusions.
+Nepali Green Pearl: A sweet vegetal and smoky Himalayan green tea carefully plucked and twirled into thin wires.

 Production: Green teas are typically made just before the onset of the monsoons.
 Farmers pluck the entire bud-set (two leaves and a bud) and bring it to the factory to wither before being rolled to break the cell wall and begin oxidation.
 The leaves are quickly transferred to a rolling machine that gently tosses the tea until the bud-sets are rolled into tight balls.